developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ### Bypass Keyguard
 Controls whether the Keyguard screen (also known as the 'Lock Screen') is displayed when the device is powered up.
 Keyguard is bypassed (not displayed) by default.
 A setting of 0 in this tag will enable the Keyguard.

+>**The Bypass Keyguard feature fails to lock screen after an Android L device is rebooted**.

 <b>Note: On devices that employ MX Multi-user features, a setting of 1 for this tag will prevent the multi-user login screen from being displayed</b>.
-Please refer to important [Security Notes](../features#securitynotes) involving interactions between EHS and MX Multi-user features.
+Please see to important [Security Notes](../features#securitynotes) involving interactions between EHS and MX Multi-user features.

 <img alt="" style="height:350px" src="keyguard.png"/>
 The Android Keyguard (also known as the Lock Screen).